DigitalCommons/mykomap-monolith/README.md

 Mono-repo home to the FE/BE applications and libraries comprising Mykomap.

-See the full documentation [here](https://digitalcommons.github.io/mykomap-monolith/).
+See the full technical documentation [here](https://digitalcommons.github.io/mykomap-monolith/).

 ## Applications